chargebyte/chargebyte-docs/README.md

 If you have any questions or inquiries, please contact our support team at https://chargebyte.com/support.

-Thank you for using products from chargebyte GmbH!
+Thank you for choosing chargebyte products!